kaarthis/Projects/prd/upgrades/0002-required-planned-maintenance-windows.md

 ### Functional Goals

+Phase 1: promote maintenanceConfigurations to a top‑level resource; Phase 2: require maintenance windows for all clusters (Kubernetes version cutoff TBD).

 - Require planned maintenance window configuration for all new AKS clusters.
 - Enable reusable maintenance configurations across multiple clusters.
 - Support cross-regional resource coverage: maintenance configurations can be referenced by clusters in different regions, with consistent enforcement and time-zone–aware scheduling.